jbetancur/gestalt-ui/README.md

 yarn install
 ```

-Start the webpack dev server and hosts gestalt-ui for development purposes.
+Start the webpack dev server and hosts gestalt-ui-react for development purposes.
 Navigate to http://localhost:8081
 ```
 yarn dev
 ```

 ## Production (Distribute Build)
 Minify, optimize and compress for production deployment.
-Generates a ```/build``` directory can then be statically hosted using your favorite http server.
+Generates a ```/build``` directory can then be used for CI or statically hosted using your favorite http server.
 ```
 yarn deploy
 ```